The Bankrate promise

 Unless you willingly took out a loan that allows you to pay off interest first, your monthly payment should shave off interest and some of the principal balance on your loan.

-9. No credit check
+No credit check

 Access to your bank account

 While lenders can’t legally force you to provide your bank account number, they can offer to help you set up automatic payments from your account.
-A predatory lender may use this to force payments out at will, potentially emptying your bank account and leaving you with overdraft fees.
+A predatory lender might use this to force payments out at will, potentially emptying your bank account and leaving you with overdraft fees.